 4. Read Your Lease

-As I poured over the two legal-sized pages of small print given to me when I rented my last apartment, the complex secretary said, “I’ve never seen anyone read a whole lease.”
-I looked up, smiled and said, “I’ve learned my lesson."
+As I pored over the two legal-sized pages of small print given to me when I rented my last apartment, the complex secretary said, “I’ve never seen anyone read a whole lease.”
+I looked up, smiled, and said, “I’ve learned my lesson."

 Know that lease!
 Know your responsibilities and know your landlord's responsibilities.
-Pour through your lease with a fine tooth comb because if you don’t now, when something breaks at your apartment, you’re going to be asking, “Who is responsible for the replacement?”
+Pore through your lease with a fine tooth comb, because if you don’t now, when something breaks at your apartment, you’re going to be asking, “Who is responsible for the replacement?”

 5. Document Your Request